kamwoh/face_recognition/README.md

 4. Hope my code is easy to read

 ## Performance
-Training on LFW - maximum of 80% (only 68 classes, I choose minimum of 10 faces)
+Training on LFW - maximum of 80% accuracy (only 68 classes, I choose minimum of 10 faces)

-Training on Facescrub - still training, but reached 75% by the time I commit (530 classes)
+Training on Facescrub - still training, but reached 75% accuracy by the time I commit (530 classes)

 ## Contact